 - Create a non-administrative account on your computer to use for normal day-to-day activities.
 This account should be a regular user account and not an administrative or root account.

 - Have your computer or mobile device lock the screen and require your password to regain access if you are inactive for more than 15 minutes.

 - Install an anti-virus program.

-- If you have information on your computer or mobile device that is important to the operation of the University, back up that data.
+- If you have information on your computer or mobile device that is important to the operation of the University, back up that data on a regular basis.